supercollider/supercollider/README_WINDOWS.md

     $> rmdir /s ..\..\ASIOSDK2.3\common\.libs
     $> cmake --build . --target clean
     $> del .\CMakeCache.txt
-    $> cmake -G "Visual Studio 12 2013" ..  # this builds a 32-bit version
+    $> cmake -G "Visual Studio 12 2013" ..  # this configures a 32-bit build
-    $> cmake --build . --config Debug       # and then repeat with Release config
+    $> cmake --build . --config Debug       # after this repeat with Release config

 You could also build versions for the configurations `RelWithDebInfo` and